What experience do you have in teaching?

 What types of classes do you host?

-I host 1-on-1 tutorials, small group tutorials (up to 3 students) and small classes (5+ students), Most students settle in the 1st and 2nd category, while the last one is often an option that occurs during periods of university exams.
+I host 1-on-1 tutorials, small group tutorials (up to 3 students) and small classes (5+ students), Most students settle in the 1st and 2nd category, while the last one is often an option that occurs during periods of exams.
 There are several advantages you can enjoy by being a part of a group, such as, a significantly lower hourly rate, creating new study buddies and a more relaxed atmosphere!

 When can I book a session?